Quaerite et invenietis — "Seek and you will find"

 today.

-• Here's how it was explained to me by a Stanford geophysicist: "Over millenniums, the Earth's landmasses and oceans undergo vast changes—miles-thick
+• Here's how it was explained to me by a Stanford geophysicist: "Over

-and full-margin rupture earthquakes and supervolcano eruptions
+continue to rise, and full-margin rupture earthquakes and supervolcano

-dramatically change topography.
-To
+eruptions dramatically change topography.
+To the geologic eye, the

-the geologic eye, the Earth is a fluid form.
+Earth is a fluid form.
 In relatively recent

 history,